reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 ### Check out the code

-If you'd like to see our application you can [clone the repo we've put](https://github.com/reapp/demo-flickr).
+If you'd like to see this application's code you can [clone this repo](https://github.com/reapp/demo-flickr).
 It includes everything you need except a Flickr API key, which you'll want to sign up for and insert before testing it out.